mrtazz/foodlist/README.rst

     easy_install foodlist

-This does not install the example data from the data folder, however.
-They are working examples, but I don't think they are useful enough to be bundled.
-If you want to use or modify these examples, feel free to do this.
+This also installs the example data (template and base data) into the data folder in site-packages.

 Usage:
 -------